thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 The `c8y_configuration_plugin` make use of the HTTP file transfer feature of the `tedge_agent` to consume/provide the configuration-file from/to the child-device's remote filesystem `path` (see [section below](#details-to-aspect-2-filetransfer-fromto-external-device) for more details about HTTP file transfer).

+The `c8y_configuration_plugin` implicitly creates and maintains a separate `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml` file for each connected child device, with its supported configuration list.
-The `c8y_configuration_plugin` adds per child-device the file `/etc/tedge/c8y/<childid>/c8y-configuration-plugin.toml` implicitely to the child-devices configuration file list.
-So the list can always be configured from the cloud.
-The `type` for this self configuration file is `c8y-configuration-plugin`.
+This file is also listed as a supported configuration file of the child device in the cloud, so that the supported configuration list for the child device can always be configured from the cloud.

-### Announcing list of supported configuration files by the child-device itself
+The implicit `type` for this file is `c8y-configuration-plugin`.

+### Child device declaring its supported configuration list to thin-edge

 A child-device can use the child-device provisioning API to announce its supported configuration files itself via MQTT to the `c8y_configuration_plugin`.
 For details about the child-device provisioning API see the [child-device reference documentation](child-devices.md#1-child-device-provisioning).

 The provisioning API's `capability specific JSON object` for `c8y_configuration_plugin` contains all configuration files the child-device provides.
 Each configuration file is defined by a `path` and an optional `type`, that will be both assigned to the fields `path` and `type` of the child-devices TOML file (see section above).